Starlink-Project/Satellite-vs-Cellular/Figure5/README.md

 # TCP Packet Loss Comparison and Analysis

-This folder contains plotting scripts for the TCP Packet Loss between Starlink networks and Cellular networks (Figure 5 in the paper) conducted using TCPDump.
+This folder contains plotting scripts for the TCP Packet Loss between Starlink and Cellular networks (Figure 5 in the paper) conducted using TCPDump.
 The data used in this figure are from the tcpdump we collected during the experiment.
-We get these data by manually analyzing tcpdump on Wireshark.
+We have extracted the data by manually analyzing tcpdump on Wireshark.

 ## Folder Structure

 | Filename | Description |
 |---|---|